databricks/databricks-sql-python/README.md

 [![PyPI](https://img.shields.io/pypi/v/databricks-sql-connector?style=flat-square)](https://pypi.org/project/databricks-sql-connector/)
 [![Downloads](https://pepy.tech/badge/databricks-sql-connector)](https://pepy.tech/project/databricks-sql-connector)

 The Databricks SQL Connector for Python allows you to develop Python applications that connect to Databricks clusters and SQL warehouses.
 It is a Thrift-based client with no dependencies on ODBC or JDBC.
 It conforms to the [Python DB API 2.0 specification](https://www.python.org/dev/peps/pep-0249/) and exposes a [SQLAlchemy](https://www.sqlalchemy.org/) dialect for use with tools like `pandas` and `alembic` which use SQLAlchemy to execute DDL.
-Use `pip install databricks-sql-connector[databricks-sqlalchemy]` to install with SQLAlchemy's dependencies. `pip install databricks-sql-connector[alembic]` will install alembic's dependencies.
+Use `pip install databricks-sql-connector[sqlalchemy]` to install with SQLAlchemy's dependencies. `pip install databricks-sql-connector[alembic]` will install alembic's dependencies.

 This connector uses Arrow as the data-exchange format, and supports APIs to directly fetch Arrow tables.
 Arrow tables are wrapped in the `ArrowQueue` class to provide a natural API to get several rows at a time.